mickelsonmichael/nodejs-session-demo/README.md

 ![The cookie in the response](https://i.imgur.com/r4U3S99.png)

-Next request we make, the browser will automatically add the session ID in as part of the header, which the sesion middleware will then read and use to retrieve the user's session from the store.
+Next request we make, the browser will automatically add the session ID in as part of the header, which the session middleware will then read and use to retrieve the user's session from the store.

 ![The cookie in the request](https://i.imgur.com/qaNxf7v.png)